City College of New York - New York City

 Crescendo Pedal Indicator lights for combinations

-Organ in Aronow Auditorium (South Campus):
+Aronow Auditorium

 J.H. & C.S.
 Odell